DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 </div>

 <!-- How Socia Works -->
-# How Socia is Different in the Canadian Insights Sector
+# How Socia is Different in the Canadian Insights and Market Research Sector

 I believe that **the data analytics, market research, and business intelligence industries are poised for disruption**.
 Just like a move in the science world towards barrier-free access to data and methods makes knowledge accessible, we make our research processes more transparent so you can learn, adapt, and own your insights.

+- **Community-Driven, Data-Rich**: my approach is not extractive; I design studies with input from clients and communities, and openly share methods and findings
+- **Strategic but Accessible**: I don’t just hand over strategies; I co-develop them, and share my methods broadly so that they can be re-produced
+- **Behavioral & Applied**: my work goes beyond the theoretical; I integrate real-world strategy and navigate organizational realities.
+- **Participatory Process with Rigor**: I am trained in scientific depth and validated data, not just conversations.

 I embrace these principles to ensure high-quality tools, processes, data, and insights are shared widely and responsibly, empowering organizations to make informed decisions with greater confidence and independence.